cloudcommunity/Free-for-Education/README.md

 🌐 The list of free goodies for education is also available as a website at [FreeForEducation.com](https://freeforeducation.com/), making it easier to explore and navigate online.

+📰 Stay updated with the latest free resources for startups by subscribing to our **newsletter** at [freeforeducation.substack.com](https://freeforeducation.substack.com/).

 ## ⭐ Why Star This Repo?

 Starring this repository helps more students and educators discover these free resources.
 If you find this list useful, please **star the repo** and share it with your network!